“THERE IS SOMETHING EVOCATIVE ABOUT USING KIT SO ANCIENT IN ORIGIN AND SO LITTLE CHANGED IN ITS MODERN INCARNATIONS”

 — Leftover mashed potato

 — Cooked legumes, especially haricot beans, butter beans, chickpeas

 — Savoury nut butters are already part of the way there and can easily be turned into sauce

 — Spices, especially toasted coriander seeds, toasted fenugreek, cloves, turmeric, peppercorns

 — Chopped chillies

 Liquid to turn paste to a sauce

-Read Angela’s recipe for anchovy, walnut & chilli sauce
+Read Angela’s recipe for lamb salad with anchovy, walnut & chilli sauce